garyrotter/GoogleHP-Flexbox/README.md

-Going to make a copy of the Google homepage.
+Going to make a copy of the Google homepage using Flexbox.